SaehwanPark/aoc2023/README.md

 ## 🎯 Solutions Overview

 Each day's solution is implemented as a standalone example in the `examples/` directory.
-The solutions emphasize:
+I attempted to achieve:

 - **Readability**: Clear, well-documented code
 - **Performance**: Efficient algorithms and data structures